 - Use our gluten free flour mix for best results.

-- The rise time should be 30 minutes total.
-Begin preheating the oven at the 25 minute mark.
+- The rise time should be judged by when the dough gets close to the top of the pan.
+This could take between 20-40 minutes.
+Begin preheating the oven at the 20-minute mark.

 - Let the bread cool completely before slicing into it.